 The volcano of San Salvador had its first eruptions at the end of the tertiary period and at the beginning of the Quaternary; It has erupted repeatedly in the last 70 thousand years through its central crater, as well as through fissures in its sides passing destruction in the surrounding areas, especially by caused earthquakes.

 The first eruption of which have historical records happened in 1671.

-The last recorded eruption was in 1917, specifically between the months of June and August and began slowly.
-Before that in the crater had a gap that was extinguished.
-The day when there was more a prominent rash was on June 6, 1917, when there was also a strong earthquake.
+The last recorded eruption was in 1917, specifically between the months of June and August (The eruption began slowly).
+Before that, in the crater had a gap that was extinguished.
+The most prominent eruption was on June 6, 1917, when there was also a strong earthquake.

-Some tour operators offer tour by the volcano, where visitors descend to the bottom of the crater and then climb again.
-To do this, have a good physical condition and carry enough water is recommended.
+Some tourist operators offer tours of the volcano, where visitors descend to the bottom of the crater and then climb again.
+To do this, you must have a good physical condition and also you should carry enough water.
 Return visitors take advantage of to see plantations of vegetables.